Enhance your watch faces by adding a variety of information. Tapping on a complication lets users run apps directly from their watch face

 It will show the current battery level.
 When tapped, the Battery app will open.

-There are a number of complication templates in the Galaxy Watch Designer.
+There are a number of complication templates in Galaxy Watch Studio.
 You can use these as a basis to create your own designs.

 Step 8.
 Save as a custom complication